Bodhi and Hypertrophic Osteodystrophy

 The next day he seemed very tired and wasn’t drinking much.
 Later that afternoon we noticed that Bodhi was not placing his left foot down.
-He had just walked through some prickly holly leaves that had fallen on the ground so we thought maybe he’d irritated his paw pad somehow.
-He continued to be lethargic for the rest of the day.
-That prompted us to call our vet; she told us to monitor him
+He had just walked through some dried-up, prickly holly leaves so we thought maybe he’d irritated his paw pad somehow.
+He continued to be lethargic for the rest of the day, which concerned us.
+We decided to call our vet; she told us to monitor him

-The following morning he was barely moving, he was shivering, and his body was hot to the touch.
+The following morning he was barely moving, he had peed in his bed, he was shivering, and his body was hot to the touch.
 We rushed him to a nearby emergency animal hospital where they told us he had a fever of 106 degrees.
-At first, the vets there seemed unsure of what might be ailing Bodhi, but after taking X-rays of his legs, they eventually arrived upon a diagnosis of HOD.
+At first, the vets seemed unsure of what might be ailing Bodhi, but after taking X-rays of his legs, they eventually arrived upon a diagnosis of HOD.

 Bodhi was treated with a non-steroidal anti-inflammatory drug (NSAID) called Rimadyl and a pain killer, Tramadol.
 This is the common treatment for most dogs who get mild, uncomplicated cases of HOD.
 After two days in the hospital Bodhi was released and seemed largely okay.
 He was limping a bit, but that cleared up over the course of the next few days.
-Our initial research online did not indicate to us that HOD was “different” for Weimaraners and the vets at the hospital did not tell us that HOD was of particular concern for Weims.
-We were encouraged when we learn that once afflicted dogs’ initial growth spurts ended, they disease went away.
+Our initial research online did not indicate that HOD was “different” for Weimaraners and the vets at the hospital did not tell us that HOD was of particular concern for the breed.
+We were encouraged when we learned that once an afflicted dog’s initial growth spurts ended, they disease went away.

 We contacted our breeder and she referred us to the handbook she gave us when we picked up Bodhi.
-It referenced HOD research that had been done a decade earlier.
-(That is, out-of-date!)
+It noted HOD research that had been done a decade earlier.
+In other words, very out-of-date!
 We investigated further and soon discovered articles about Dr. Noa Safra’s work at the UC Davis College of Veterinary Medicine.
 We also contacted the Weimaraner Club of America and spoke to a member of their health committee.
 She confirmed that Dr. Safra is a recognized expert in HOD.

 Bodhi did well for about a month and then, out of the blue, he got sick again.
 This time with diarrhea and a bad cough.
 We took him to our vet and she prescribed some medicine for the cough and advised us to observe him closely.
-A few days later the cough worsened and he had started limping again.
-As the day wore on, he simply lay still.
-Mucus was pouring out of his eyes and nose.
+A few days later the cough worsened and he started limping again.
+As the day wore on, he lay completely still.
+Mucus poured out of his eyes and nose.
 If you touched him, he whimpered in pain.

-We took him again to the hospital.
-The emergency room vet there diagnosed him with pneumonia and determined that his HOD had indeed flared up again.
+We took him to the hospital where the emergency room vet diagnosed him with pneumonia and determined that his HOD had indeed flared up again.
 Again they prescribed NSAIDs and painkillers.
-This concerned us greatly!
-We shared Dr. Safra’s work about treating HOD-afflicted Weims with immuno-suppresive doses of Prednisone with the ER vet, but he said we couldn’t put Bodhi on the medicine because he had pneumonia.
+This worried us, we knew from our research he needed to be on Prednisone.
+We shared Dr. Safra’s work about treating HOD-afflicted Weims with immuno-suppresive doses of Pred with this vet, but he said we couldn’t put Bodhi on the medicine because he had pneumonia.
 He said a dose of Pred that high would make the pneumonia worse.

 Bodhi’s recovery took some time.
 He couldn’t walk at all for about a week after being discharged from the hospital.
-Eventually he got up, but his legs were so weak and painful that walking was clearly very difficult for him.
+Eventually he got up, but his legs were so weak and painful that moving around was clearly difficult for him.
 The video below shows Bodhi a few weeks after his last hospitalization.
 If you look closely you can see his front paws look almost like flippers.
-You can also see how difficult it was for him to walk.
+You can also see how hard it was for him to walk.
 That was about as fast as he could go for a long time.

 Below are “before” and “after” pictures of his front legs, which were hit hardest by the disease.
 On the left, you can see how knobby the joints were, that his wrists had no strength, and that his paws laid almost flat on the ground.
 You can see on the right that his legs are now far less lumpy and that he’s largely resting on his toes as he should.
 His legs are still short for a Weimaraner, but that doesn’t seem to be to be slowing him down at all.